donmbelembe/vue-dragscroll/README.md

 </div>
 ```

-If you wish to handle enable/disable dragscrolling, you can pass a `boolean` as value
+If you wish to handle enable/disable dragscrolling, you can pass a `boolean` as value (This doesn't apply for mobile)
 ```html
 <div v-dragscroll="false">
   ...content